 The mighty Christie theatre organ provided more than 50 years of musical enjoyment in its original home - the massive Regal Edmonton in North East London.

-The Christie organ Opus 2902 was opened with the Regal Edmonton itself on 8th March 1934 by the legendary Sidney Torch, then still only in his early twenties.
+The Christie organ (works number 2902) was opened with the Regal Edmonton itself on 8th March 1934 by the legendary Sidney Torch, then still only in his early twenties.
 After a scintillating career in the world of the theatre organ during the 1930s, he became famous as a highly accomplished musical director, composer and arranger - notably during his 21 years in charge of the baton of the hugely popular BBC Radio Series ‘Friday Night is Music night‘.
 Although Torch left the Regal in 1936, his name will always be associated with the theatre for the numerous outstanding recordings he made there.

 The Regal closed in December 1984 and the organ was given to the American Theatre Organ Society, London Chapter and installed in Barry Memorial Hall, South Wales.
 It re-opened on the 1st March 1987.
-The organ fell silent in 2004 and was removed to storage in 2010.
+The organ fell silent in 2003 and was removed to storage in 2010.

 Paul Kirner's Theatre Organ Collection acquired the instrument in 2013 and painstakingly restored it and installed it in purpose built chambers in the Music Palace.

 On permanent loan to Paul Kirner's Music Palace, the Wurlitzer is owned by the Theatre Organ Club which purchased it in 2016 using a legacy from long-time members Guy and Ursula Bland, to whose memory it is dedicated.